toolpath/syil/docs/docs.md

 **PROBEBORE**

 The Probe Bore macro probes 4 points inside of a bore and calculates the center.
 The A argument is the selected work coordinate(G54-59).
-The B argument is the distance the probe should move in Z below the edges of the stock and should be a negative value.
-The C argument is the diameter of the bore.
-The Probe should be roughly centered and above the bore before beginning.
+The B argument is the diameter of the bore.
+The C argument enables inspection reporting which pops up a calculated diameter after the routine finishes.
+The Probe should be roughly centered and inside of the bore before beginning.

 ![probeBore](images/probeBore.png)